Effective Date: March 1, 2017

 • Other health care providers such as specialists, emergency room staff, or hospital staff to ensure your proper treatment and care.

 To run our organization.

-We are allowed or required to share your information in other ways – usually in ways that contribute to the public good, such as public health and research.
-We must meet many conditions in the law before we can share your information for these purposes.
-For more information see the link below.
+In addition, we are allowed or required to share your information in other ways, as described below.
+We must meet the applicable legal requirements before we can share your information for these purposes.

-c.
 Comply with the law.
-We will share information about you if state or federal laws require it, including with the Department of Health and Human Services if it wants to see that we're complying with federal privacy law.
+We will share information about you if state or federal laws require it, including with the Department of Health and Human Services to review our compliance with applicable law.